hb-gatsby/gatsby-starter-lumen/content/posts/2020-04-29-nuxtjs-through-ipfs-on-fleek.md

 # File Structure Content

 ## Assets
-The `assets` directory is made for asstes in relations to design/style, for this project we are running on tailwind css, so in our assets/css we have `tailwind.css`
+The `assets` directory is made for assets in relations to design/style, for this project we are running on tailwind CSS, so in our assets/css we have `tailwind.css`

 ```css
 /* purgecss start ignore */